whopperprinting/LayerLapse/docs/quick-setup.md

   ![DSC_2681](https://github.com/user-attachments/assets/970ea87c-7181-4a04-bec6-e2e3799f22ea)
 Use tape to mount the sensor, or design your own custom mount for your printer using the [STEP file](docs/HallSensorTest.step) of the sensor!
-Here is a mount I made for the Bambu P1P:

 6. Duplicate your existing printer profile so you don't mess up your regular prints.
 This way, with the click of a button, you can change your printer from regular mode to timelapse mode and back.
 Also so you have a gcode to default back to in case you make mistakes.
 7. Add G-code (like a custom layer change script) in your slicer to move the print head to that sensor location (e.g., G1 X0 Y200) after each layer.
 [Custom gcode available here.](code/custom-gcode)